Simultaneous Khintchine theorem on manifolds in positive characteristics: convergence case

 In the metric theory over manifolds in this setting, the analogues of the Baker-Sprind\v{z}uk conjecture had been proved by Ghosh \cite{Ghosh2007}.
 Subsequently, Ganguly and Ghosh proved the inhomogeneous Sprind\v{z}uk conjecture in \cite{GGcontemp}.
 Recently, Das and Ganguly proved a complete inhomogeneous Khintchine-Groshev type theorem for nonplanar manifolds over function fields in the dual setting \cite{das2022inhomogeneous}.
 For additional results and recent developments on Diophantine approximation in function fields, see \cite{GG1,GJNT,DaG2, Bang, AranovKim, DattaXu, KimLinPaulin}.\\

-In this paper, we prove the convergence case of Khintchine’s theorem for analytic non-planar manifolds over local fields of positive characteristic, extending the earlier works of Beresnevich and Yang \cite{BY}, and Beresnevich and Datta \cite{beresnevich2025rational} to the setting of function fields.
-Although our approach is based on the technique of Beresnevich and Yang \cite{BY} for counting rational points near manifolds, the positive characteristic setup poses many challenges, which we have explained in \S\ref{subsec:method}.
-Apart from this, we have also proved some new results in the geometry of numbers over function fields (see \S\ref{sec:geometry of numbers} and \S\ref{sec:minima} ), which are of independent interest.
+In this paper, we prove the convergence case of Khintchine’s theorem for analytic non-planar manifolds over local fields of positive characteristic without the monotonicity assumption.
+While this certainly extends the earlier works of Beresnevich and Yang \cite{BY}, and Beresnevich and Datta \cite{beresnevich2025rational} to the setting of function fields, we believe that the fact that our result applies to general approximation functions that need not be monotonic makes it distinguishable from its real counterpart.
+Although our approach is based on the technique of Beresnevich and Yang \cite{BY} for counting rational points near manifolds, the positive characteristic setup and the absence of the monotonicity necessitate proper adaptation, which we explain in \S\ref{subsec:method}.
+On our way, we also prove some new results in the geometry of numbers over function fields (see \S\ref{sec:geometry of numbers} and \S\ref{sec:minima}), which are of independent interest.
 We begin by introducing the function field framework.